anthonyashco/anthonyashco.github.io/about.md

 Nice to meet you!
 I'm Anthony.

-I'm a Python developer looking to get into professional software developemnt.
+I'm a Python developer looking to get into professional software development.
 I'm looking to leverage my teaching experience and group leadership skills to facilitate healthy teamwork and find a development mentor.